DevPronob/assignment-3/README.md

 create a .env file in the root. then go to  mongodb site. <br/>
 collect the mongodb url and paste it in the .env file with a proper name nad aslo add the port number with name in the .env file . <br/>
-then go to the config >index.ts file . add .env file names in index.ts like <br/>
+then go to the config >index.ts file . add .env file names in index.ts  <br/>
 ```
 export default {
     port: process.env.PORT,<br/>